tzlion/vfdump/README.md

 Development
 -----------
-Needs devkitARM and libgba to build, currently being built against devkitARM version 45
+Needs devkitARM and libgba to build, currently being built against devkitARM r65-1

-To build: `make`
+To build: `make build`
-to cleanup all the crap it generates: `make clean`
+to clean up everything it generates: `make clean`

-You may need to change the paths in the makefile depending on where you have stuff installed
+You may need to change the value of DEVKITPRO_BASE_DIR in the makefile depending on where you have it installed